 Humectants such as corn syrup or invert sugar can absorb water and help prevent evaporation from the donut icing or glaze to a very limited extent.
 However, they can also create sticky glazes and icings and will retard drying.
 Corn syrups will make the glaze glossier and more prone to breakdown.
 Corn syrup is very useful in frozen glazes.
 The softer glaze will not crack as much in the freezer.

-Typical levels are 0-4% of the powdered sugar content in icings and glazes.
+Typical levels of corn syrup are 0-4% of the powdered sugar content in icings and glazes.

 Once again never thin a glaze with water.
 If a glaze thickens over time due to evaporation, only thin with a simple syrup of 50:50 sugar to water.